AnthonyArena95/Cyber-Kill-Chain/README.md

 ### Skills Learned

-- Gained a deeper understanding of nmap: Identified network ranges, open ports and services
+- Gained a deeper understanding of Nmap: Identified network ranges, open ports and services
 - Hands-on experience with identifying potential vulnerabilities and executing exploits
 - Learned techniques for escalating privileges on compromised systems
-- Furthered my experience in Metasploit executing exploits
+- Furthered my experience in Metasploit executing exploits and reverse-shells
-- Used John the Ripper for password cracking
+- Used John the Ripper, Hydra and Hashcat for password/hash cracking
 - Established reverse shells and executed commands on compromised systems including file manipulation
+- Used SSH to achieve persistent control of a target's system
 - Enhanced problem-solving abilities and research skills
 - Applied the Cyber Kill Chain to a real world scenario